-Field blanks will be collected for soil samples and will be obtained by pouring laboratory-supplied water through one of the decontaminated sampling devices and/or dedicated sampling equipment to be used for sample collection that day.
+Field blanks will be collected for soil and groundwater samples and will be obtained by pouring laboratory-supplied water through one of the decontaminated sampling devices and/or dedicated sampling equipment to be used for sample collection that day.
 As the laboratory water passes over the sampling device, it will be collected in the appropriate container for analysis.
-A trip blank will accompany all samples during transport to and from the Site to be analyzed for VOCs.
+A trip blank will accompany all samples during transport to and from the Site to be analyzed for volatile organic compounds (VOCs).
 In addition, duplicate samples will also be collected and analyzed for quality assurance purposes (Table 3).